malrase/malrase.github.io/source/city-guides/prague/index.markdown

 **[School]()**:

 Italian food is everywhere – especially pizza.
 There's really good delivery, which is always nice.
 I've also had some of the best gnocchi while here.
-[Uno](http://www.unorestaurant.cz/), despite being in a [massive shopping centre](http://en.wikipedia.org/wiki/Palladium_\(Prague)), had some great pasta.
+[Uno](http://www.unorestaurant.cz/), despite being in a [massive shopping centre](http://en.wikipedia.org/wiki/Palladium_(Prague\)), had some great pasta.
 At least, the chicken-mushroom gnocchi was.

 There is a large [Vietnamese community](http://en.wikipedia.org/wiki/Vietnamese_people_in_the_Czech_Republic) in the Czech Republic, and I've had some pretty great pho since I've been here.
 In particular, [Wok & Sushi](https://foursquare.com/v/wok--sushi/53839b8b498ebb8d532928ed) was delicious.

 Sansho, [already reviewed](/blog/2014/07/15/sansho-prague).

 We tried out a conveyor-belt all-you-can-eat sushi, also in the Palladium:
 [Makakiko](http://www.makakiko.cz/enmain.php).
 I know, it sounds absurd.
 And it was.
-I've only been to a couple of conveyor-belt sushi places before, and those wer in the UK.
+I've only been to a couple of conveyor-belt sushi places before, and those were in the UK.
 It seemed

 ### Blog Posts